Samfundet/Samfundet4/docs/technical/backend/rolesystem.md

 org/gang/section the object belongs to.
 Models implementing these methods may not have ambiguous ownership, or be owned by multiple orgs/gangs/sections.

-> Example: The Tag model doesn't implement these methods, as they aren't "owned" by anybody
+> Example: The Venue model doesn't implement these methods, as they aren't "owned" by anybody
 >
 > Example: A Recruitment is owned by an organization, therefore `resolve_org` returns that organization.